NativeScript/docs-v7/plugins/ui-plugin-composite.md

 For more details and the full source code of the described meme sample, check the [NativeScript ui-plugin sample repo](https://github.com/NativeScript/nativescript-ui-plugin).

-## Make Your Plugin Angular Compatible
+## Make Your Plugin Angular-Compatible

-Having your UI plugin developed successfully you could easily make it Angular compatible following the steps described in [Supporting Angular in UI Plugins article]({%slug supporting-angular-in-ui-plugins%}).
+Having your UI plugin developed successfully you could easily make it Angular-compatible following the steps described in [Supporting Angular in UI Plugins article]({%slug supporting-angular-in-ui-plugins%}).